yourWaifu/yourWaifu.github.io/posts/3d-website.md

 ## Different Surfaces One Material

 ![](/images/3d-website/cpu-materal.jpg)
 I wanted to add another 3D model to the site, so I 3D modeled a CPU.
 The material on the CPU was the most complex part as a CPU is made up of more than one material.
-Some parts of it are made of metal, gold, etc.
+Some parts of it are made of nickel, copper, gold, etc.
 [![](/images/3d-website/RoughnessMap-2.png)](https://www.nvidia.com/en-us/geforce/guides/minecraft-rtx-texturing-guide/)
 I also never had to do this before, but I actually found a good guide on this for Minecraft textures.
 Minecraft’s new path tracing renderer for their bedrock version of the game adds in a albedo, metalness, roughness, emissive, height, and normal map to their game and they gave the community a good guide on how to use these for making texture packs.
 I’ve actually already known about this but I have never made those things before so I used this as a nice guide.
 ![](/images/3d-website/blender-texture-painter_1.81.1.jpg)